 The Family and Consumer Sciences Department has six nutrition and food faculty who have advanced degrees in nutrition education.
 Two of these faculty are registered dietitians and active members of the Academy of Nutrition and Dietetics.
 The academic and professional experiences of the nutrition and food faculty are diverse and represent all areas of dietetics: clinical nutrition, community nutrition, food service management, lifespan nutrition and nutritional metabolism.

 Upon graduation you will receive your bachelor’s degree, along with a Didactic Program in Dietetics verification statement in accordance with the Academy of Nutrition and Dietetics guidelines.
 Together the degree and DPD verification make a candidate eligible to apply for an accredited dietetic internship/ supervised practice experience that upon successful completion enables one to take the examination, which upon passing allows the candidate to become a registered dietitian nutritionist.
-It is important to note that there are not enough dietetic internship/ supervised practice programs to meet the needs of the number of eligible candidates; therefore they are very competitive.
-In addition the degree plus the DPD verification make a candidate eligible to take the Diet Technician Registered examination, which upon successful passing would make the canditate a Registered Diet Technician.
+It is important to note that there are not enough dietetic internship/ supervised practice programs to meet the needs of the number of eligible candidates, therefore they are very competitive.
+In addition, the degree plus the DPD verification makes a candidate eligible to take the Diet Technician Registered examination, which upon successful passing would make the candidate a Registered Diet Technician.
 Graduates are encouraged and guided to take the necessary steps to become registered dietitians and seek dietetics related professions.
 Whether the graduate elects to develop a career in food service management, community nutrition, medical nutrition therapy, nutritional metabolism, dietetics research or teaching, it is expected that they have the skills and confidence to perform in any of these areas of the dietetics specialty after completing their dietetics program and supervised practice.

 Registered Dietitian Nutritionists and Registered Diet Technicians work in: